-Students who withdraw or graduate from Sterling College will be required to complete Exit Counseling for Direct Loans and Perkins Loans before official transcripts or diplomas will be released.
+Students who withdraw or graduate from Sterling College will be required to complete Exit Counseling for Direct Loans and Perkins Loans.
+Sterling College may hold official transcripts or diplomas until the Exit Counseling has been completed.
 Direct Loan Exit Counseling can be completed at www.studentaid.gov.
 Perkins Loans Exit Counseling must be completed in the Financial Aid Department.

-- \Meal plans and/or dorm charges are not refundable or prorated if approved to live off campus after classes start. - \\Students who have attended class and leave will incur prorated charges for tuition, meals, and dorm.
+Meal plans and/or dorm charges are not refundable or prorated if approved to live off campus after classes start.

+Students who have attended class and leave will incur prorated charges for tuition, meals, and dorm.
 Fees are not prorated.